Lysosome

 DELysosom

-The lysosome is a membrane-bound organelle filled with acidic hydrolases that degrade proteins, lipids, nucleic acids, and carbohydrates delivered via endocytosis, phagocytosis, or autophagy.
-Beyond digestion, it acts as a metabolic and signaling hub that senses nutrients through the mTORC1 pathway.
-Lysosomal dysfunction underlies storage diseases and contributes to aging by impairing autophagy, clearance of lipofuscin, and overall cellular waste management.
+The lysosome is a membrane-bound compartment inside your cells.
+It is filled with acidic digestive enzymes (hydrolases).
+It breaks down proteins, fats, nucleic acids, and carbohydrates.
+Those arrive by endocytosis, phagocytosis, or autophagy.
+But it is more than a garbage disposal.
+It also acts as a metabolic and signaling hub.
+It senses nutrients through the mTORC1 pathway.
+When lysosomes fail, you get 'storage diseases'.
+And lysosomal decline contributes to aging.
+It impairs autophagy, the clearance of lipofuscin ('age pigment'), and overall waste management.

 Sources